On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Exceptional reflections from singular moduli spaces

-\begin{rmk} Notice that if we drop the reducedness hypothesis on $D$ the result is false.
-In fact, on the O'Grady moduli space $M_S$ the Cartier divisor $D=2B$ is not reduced and its strict transform $2\widetilde{B}=\pi^*(2B)-\widetilde{\Sigma}$ has degree $-8$. \end{rmk}
+\begin{rmk} Notice that if the Cartier divisor $D$ is not reduced, then the result is false.
+In fact, on the O'Grady moduli space $M_S$ (cf.\ Example~\ref{example:O'Grady moduli space} for notation and results) the divisor $D=2B$ is not reduced and its strict transform $2\widetilde{B}=\pi^*(2B)-\widetilde{\Sigma}$ has degree $-8$. \end{rmk}